History of Poole: Middle Ages

 Following the Saxon invasion of southwestern Britain in the 7th century, Poole was included in the newly established Kingdom of Wessex.
 Poole was used as a base for fishing and a place for ships to anchor on their way to Wareham, an important Saxon stronghold.
 A Danish Viking army captured Wareham in 876 but they were besieged and defeated by a Saxon army led by Alfred the Great.
 The Danish fleet retreated though Poole Harbour but most of their longships sank in a violent storm off the coast of Poole Bay and Studland.
 The Danes returned to England under Canute the Great in 1015.
 He led his fleet to Poole Harbour which he used as a base to pillage the surrounding settlements of Wessex before returning along the coast to attack London.

 Poole remained a small fishing town until the Norman Conquest.
 During the 12th and 13th centuries the maritime and fishing trade of Poole grew as the importance of Wareham declined.
 A charter of liberties was sold to the Burgesses of Poole in 1248 by the Lord of the Manor and son of the Earl of Salisbury, Sir William Longspee, to raise funds for his participation the Seventh Crusade.
 As a result of this charter, Poole obtained the right to appoint a mayor, hold a court within town, and was granted an exemption from certain tolls and customs duties on goods from the Port.

-A French and Spanish naval fleet attacked Poole in 1405, burning and looting much of the town in revenge for the exploits of Poole privateer captain Henry Paye.
+A French and Spanish naval fleet attacked Poole in 1405, burning and looting much of the town in revenge for the exploits of Poole privateer captain Harry Paye.
 Paye frequently led successful raids against the Spanish and French along the coast from Normandy through to the Bay of Biscay and Cape Finisterre.
 Despite this setback, the town continued to grow and became the biggest port in Dorset.
 In 1433 it was granted Port of the Staple status by King Henry VI, which enabled Poole to begin the lucrative trade of wool exportation.
 This status also allowed Poole to receive a licence for the construction of fortifications; a wall and ditch were constructed and a stone gatehouse was erected on the northern side of the town.